Performance Cloud VMware – How to create a virtual machine using a prebuilt template and a vApp

 - Select your virtual datacenter.

-- Under the Compute section, click on vApps.
-Select your vApp, click on ACTIONS, then on Add, and finally on Add VM.
+- Under the Compute section, click on vApps. select the desired vApp, click on ACTIONS, then on Add, and finally on Add VM.

 - Click on ADD VIRTUAL MACHINE.